 Friendship Lamps are lamps designed for long distance relationships.
 Keep one lamp for yourself, and have the other one shipped to your partner.
 When one of you touches your lamp, the other person’s lamp will light up in the color chosen, so they’ll know you are thinking of them (cue: AWWW!).

 There are multiple different color options, so Dan and I even made a secret code of what each color means.
-Having been in a LDR for so long, especially with border closures delaying our reunion, these lamps were an amazingly sweet touch in our relationship recently, and a really fun way to stay connected.
+Having been in a LDR for so long, these lamps were an amazingly sweet touch in our relationship recently, and a really fun way to stay connected.

 Use code ENDLESSDISTANCES for 15% off!